hohserg1/DynamicInventoryMenu/README.md

 ## Usage
-add library to you project
+- add library to you project(you can use jitpack.io for this)

 - create menu fabric(partial function)